AndrewKranny/Brand-Perception-Analysis-and-Case-Study/README.md

 # Brand Perception Case Study

 ## Problem Breifing
-TelCo Inc., a telecommunications company, has noticed that the company’s customer satisfaction (CSAT) scores are low and contact volume is high.
+TelCo Inc., a telecommunications company, has noticed that the company’s customer satisfaction scores are low and contact volume is high.
 The client is concerned about how the poor experience is impacting their brand perception.
 The client thinks there are some opportunities to improve the end-to-end customer experience, but they are not sure